 Verdict: Not favourites, but capable of going deep.

-United States will have the advantage of playing at home, which has historically made a difference in World Cups.
+United States will have the advantage of playing at home, which has historically made a difference in World Cups, with six host nations having won the tournament in the past, and over half reaching at least the semi-finals.

-Croatia national football team continue to punch above their weight, while Morocco national football team have already shown they can compete with the very best.
+Croatia continue to punch above their weight, while Morocco have already shown they can compete with the very best having reached the semi-finals at the last World Cup, becoming the first African nation to achieve such feat.

 World Cup 2022 Coverage